ibm-cloud-docs/vpc/fl-delete.md

 - **FLOW_LOG** is the ID of the flow log instance.
 - **--force, -f** forces the operation without confirmation.

-## Deleting a flow log collector by using the API
+## Deleting a flow log collector with the API
 {: #fl-deleting-api}
 {: api}